 Yummy paleo desserts, here I come!

-Note: if you are doubling the recipe, it will take more time to turn into caramel.
-I have found it takes me over 30 minutes.
+Another note: if you are doubling the recipe, it will take more time to turn into caramel.
+I have found it can take me over 30 minutes.

 Caramel Update: In case you were needing some ideas on how to use this Paleo Caramel Sauce, here are some recipes that I loved using this sauce for.